 Cataract Surgery is performed in five stages, these are:

-- The operated eye will be completely anaesthetised by an anaesthetic specialist.
+- The operated eye will be anaesthetised by a specialist Anaesthetist.

 - A small incision will then be created manually or with a laser to allow access to the cataract.